Ad115/ICGC-data-parser/docs/icgc-ssm-file.rst

 Interpreting a sample mutation
 ------------------------------

-Now we come to try to read an example mutation from the data.
+Now we are ready to interpret an example mutation line from the data.

 The mutation
 ............